KillariDev/PrivateWorldDiscovery/README.md

 - The world does not need to be limited to just rooms, we could have a hiearchical structure over the rooms in lower resolution.
 For example we could have biomes that consits of 4 rooms at once and we run a separate PSI protocol for the biome information.
 The biomes would then affect the generated rooms
 - The explorers door history list continue to grow all the time as the game progresses.
 One way to reduce this is make the explorers forget the information over time, making the dungeon to also change when nobody remembers about it.

-# challenges & notes
+## Challenges
-- all the explorers need to communicate with each other regularly, making the protocol $o(n^2)$ at best
+- all the explorers need to communicate with each other regularly, its not possible to only communicate with blockchain.
+The PSI requires multiple rounds to communicate as well
+- The amount of data communicated with users is also significant, PSI is not particularly efficient protocol.
+- Making a world that would allow anyone to join at any time and explore as they like is not also really practical.
+All the explorers need to be online at the same time and be ready to communicate when other explorers make actions
-- The room history lists of the explorer continue to grow all the time as the game progresses.
-One way to reduce this is make the explorers forget the information over time, making the dungeon to also change when nobody remembers about it.
+- The room history lists of the explorers continue to grow all the time as the game progresses.
+One way to reduce this is make the explorers forget the information over time, making the world also change when it's being forgotten

 Thanks for [Ronan](https://x.com/wighawag) for this hackathon idea.
 The writing is also inspired by [Autonomous World Discovery Devcon Bogota talk](https://www.youtube.com/watch?v=cWrSpTMpx4E&t=6027s) by [Flynn Calcutt](https://twitter.com/FlynnCalcutt).